Peter Hays Gries

 The University of Oklahoma

-Peter received a BA in East Asian Studies from Middlebury College, an MA in Chinese Studies from the University of Michigan, and a Ph.D. in Political Science from the University of California, Berkeley.
-He was a postdoctoral fellow at the Mershon Center for Security Studies at Ohio State University, and an assistant professor of Political Science at the University of Colorado before coming to OU.
-He directs a research lab on the political psychology of US-China relations.
+Peter received a BA in Asian Studies from Middlebury College, a MA in China Studies from the University of Michigan, and a Ph.D. in Political Science from the University of California, Berkeley.
+He founded and directs OU's Institute for US-China Issues, and a research lab on the political psychology of US-China relations.
+Peter also founded and directs the Institute's two signature programs, the Newman Prize for Chinese Literature, and the US-China Diplomatic Dialogue.